MichaelKentBurns/MichaelKentBurns.com/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = bbPress spam filter =
 Spam protection for everything about bbPress: logins, registrations, forums, topics and replies.

-= Other spam filters =
+= Many other great contact, signups and all kind of forms that supported by CleanTalk =
+* AWeber form builder <a href="https://wordpress.org/plugins/aweber-web-form-widget/">https://wordpress.org/plugins/aweber-web-form-widget/</a>
+* Contact form by BestWebSoft <a href="https://wordpress.org/plugins/contact-form-plugin/">https://wordpress.org/plugins/contact-form-plugin/</a>
+* Contact Form Plugin by Fluent Forms Ninja forms <a href="https://fluentforms.com/">https://fluentforms.com</a>
+* Forminator contact from <a href="https://wpmudev.com/project/forminator-pro/">https://wpmudev.com/project/forminator-pro/</a>
+* Ninja forms <a href="https://ninjaforms.com/">https://ninjaforms.com</a>
+* Newsletters - MC4WP: Mailchimp for WordPress (<a href="https://www.mc4wp.com/">mc4wp.com</a>), MailPoet – emails and newsletters in WordPress (https://www.mailpoet.com/)
+* WS Form Lite <a href="https://wordpress.org/plugins/ws-form/">https://wordpress.org/plugins/ws-form/</a>
+* WP User Frontend, UserPro.
 * WordPress Landing Pages.

-* WP User Frontend, UserPro.
-* Ninja forms <a href="https://ninjaforms.com/">https://ninjaforms.com</a>.
-* Contact Form Plugin by Fluent Forms Ninja forms <a href="https://fluentforms.com/">https://fluentforms.com</a>.
-* Forminator contact from <a href="https://wpmudev.com/project/forminator-pro/">https://wpmudev.com/project/forminator-pro/</a>.
-* Newsletters - MC4WP: Mailchimp for WordPress (<a href="https://www.mc4wp.com/">mc4wp.com</a>), MailPoet – emails and newsletters in WordPress (https://www.mailpoet.com/).
+Protection for forms above works as built-in function of Anti-Spam by CleanTalk, without any additional actions from a user.
+Anywaym, if you have missed spam, try to activate a few options below.
+If nothing helps, ask for help at support forum <a href="https://wordpress.org/support/plugin/cleantalk-spam-protect/">https://wordpress.org/support/plugin/cleantalk-spam-protect/</a>

 * Any WordPress form (checkbox 'Custom contact forms').
 * Any submission to the site (checkbox 'Check all POST data').